Gerrica/Github/readme.txt

-hello this is new, this is now newer
+hello this is new, this is now newer. this is new